Providence Colorectal Cancer Program

 - High volume colorectal cancer treatment, with over 36 percent of inpatient admissions for colorectal cancer being cared for through the Providence Colorectal Cancer Program in 2008.

 Our program is led by Mark H. Whiteford, M.D., F.A.C.S., F.A.S.C.R.S., a physician and surgeon who specializes in minimally-invasive treatment of colon and rectal cancer, diverticulitis, ulcerative colitis and Crohn’s disease.
 Dr. Whiteford is a leader in the use of laparoscopic surgery for colorectal cancer, and he is one of a handful of surgeons nationally practicing transanal endoscopic microsurgery (TEM), a highly-specialized, minimally-invasive technique to remove large rectal polyps and early rectal cancers.

-For years, Doug Dallmann had experienced symptoms of colorectal cancer, but if wasn't until he came to Providence Cancer Center that he was diagnosed.
+For years, Doug Dallmann had experienced symptoms of colorectal cancer, but if wasn't until he came to Providence Cancer Institute that he was diagnosed.
 See how Doug battled this disease and was able to educate others to get screened.